 The California Health and Safety Code provides regulations pertaining to the abatement of fire related hazards and requires that local jurisdictions enforce the California Building Code, which provides standards for fire resistive building and roofing materials, and other fire-related construction methods.
 The County Safety Element provides a Fire Hazard Zones Map that indicates unincorporated areas in the County within moderate, high, and very high fire hazard severity zones.
-The project would be located within the State Responsibility Area in a Very High Fire Hazard Severity Zone.
-Based on the County's response time map, it would take approximately 15-20 minutes or more to respond to a call regarding fire or life safety.
+The project would be located within the State Responsibility Area in a High Fire Hazard Severity Zone.
+According to a referral response from County Fire/Cal Fire, it would take approximately 16 minutes or more to respond to a call regarding fire or life safety.
 For more information about fire-related hazards and risk assessment, see Section XX.
 Wildfire.